KC-85/Joystick_Journalist/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide site owners with tools to create, manage, and moderate engaging site content and user interactions.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer users and guests an intuitive platform to explore, engage, and contribute to site discussions.

 ##### Primary User Needs
-- Blog owners need seamless tools for publishing and managing posts and comments.
+- Site owners need seamless tools for publishing and managing reviews.
-- Registered users need the ability to engage with blog content through comments and account features.
+- Registered users need the ability to engage with site content through reviews and account features.
-- Guests need the ability to browse and enjoy blog content without registration.

 ##### Business Goals
-- Foster a dynamic blogging platform with active user participation.
+- Foster a dynamic site platform with active user participation.
-- Build a sense of community through discussions and user engagement.
+- Build a sense of community through user engagement.
 - Ensure easy blog content management for owners.

 #### 2. Scope Plane